glue-viz/glue/doc/faq.rst

 --------------------------------
 Many radio astronomy datacubes are 4 dimensional, and give intensity as a function of 2 spatial dimensions, a frequency dimension, and a Stokes polarization dimension.
-By default, Glue will read these images in as 4D hypercubes.
+By default, Glue will read these FITS images in as 4D hypercubes (use the task exportfits in CASA to write a native CASA image into a FITS cube that glue can read).

 However, you might wish to load the image as a series of 3D cubes, one for each Stokes parameter.
 This would more easily allow you,